SkyRaider95/ENSC251-Final-Project/README.txt

 Bonus:

 Misc:
+Steven: I sent you an email with my files for the project so far.
+This version works but has a couple of bugs with the getAssignmentStatementss.
+		and with whitespace.
+		I think this version should be used as a last resort as we don't have much time to finish this and this version is able to compile, run and works for several cases.

 Jin:	I found the bug.
 It happens when test.cpp has "int a = 0".
 However, when I tried "int a = 1", it works. (unresolved)
 		Also, if there is whitespace, the program will fail. (unresolved) When I input once, it prints but no values show up.
 Only tranverse actually works.